zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/fluent-api/isconcurrencytoken-method.md

 ### Data Annotations
-The Data Annotations equivalents are the `IsConcurrencyToken` method is the [ConcurrencyCheck attribute](/configuration/data-annotation-attributes/concurrencycheck-attribute) and the [Timestamp attribute](/configuration/data-annotation-attributes/timestamp-attribute).
+The Data Annotations equivalents to the `IsConcurrencyToken` method are the [ConcurrencyCheck attribute](/configuration/data-annotation-attributes/concurrencycheck-attribute) and the [Timestamp attribute](/configuration/data-annotation-attributes/timestamp-attribute).

 #### Further Reading
 - [Concurrency Management](/concurrency)